 The GTL contributes to transportation agencies through material testing and technical assistance.
-In addition, research conducted by the Geotechnical Research Program has recently led to the development of the following key accomplishments:
+In addition, research conducted by the Geotechnical Research Program has recently led to the development of the following key accomplishments and deliverables:

 - Design and Construction Guidelines for Geosynthetic Reinforced Soil (GRS) Abutments and Integrated Bridge Systems (IBSs) (FHWA-HRT-17-080).